Duality for the $\Gamma$-convergence of convex functions: Limits of convex functions and subdifferentials

 \begin{theorem} Let $X$ be a Banach space and let $f_n\colon X \to \R \cup \{ \infty\}$, $n\in\N$, be a sequence of lower semicontinuous proper convex functions.
 Suppose there exists a bounded sequence $(x_n^\ast)_{n\in\N}$ in $X^\ast$ such that the sequence $(f_n^\ast(x_n^\ast))_{n\in\N}$ is bounded above.
 Then the following equality holds:

 \end{theorem}

-As an immediate consequence of the two preceding results, we obtain a dual formula that relates the epigraphical limit in the strong topology to the epigraphical limits of the corresponding conjugates with respect to the weak$^\ast$ topology.
+As an immediate consequence of the two preceding results, we obtain a dual formula that relates the $\Gamma$-limit in the strong topology to the $\Gamma$-limit of the corresponding conjugates with respect to the weak$^\ast$ topology.
 The proof of this result is presented in Section \ref{Section:Proof_dualidad}.

 \begin{corollary} Let $X$ be a Banach space and let $f, f_n\colon X \to \R \cup \{ \infty\}$, $n\in\N$, be lower semicontinuous proper convex functions.
 Then,

 Additionally, assume that $X$ is a WCG Banach space and the sequence $(f_n^{\ast})_{n\in\N}$ satisfies the equicoercivity property given in \eqref{equicoercividad}.
 Then